mcrispinjebin/video_annotator/README.md

 ### Assumptions ###
 1. Videos with same URL cannot be created.
-1. Annotations can exists only with a video.
+1. Annotations can exist only with a video.
-1. Annotations can overlap with another annotation for a video but cannot exists with another having the same duration.
+1. Annotations can overlap with another annotation for a video but cannot exist with another having the same duration.

 ---